Introducing: Proxmox Managed Private Cloud. LEARN MORE.

 Typically under $1000/month for most use cases Can exceed $10,000 per month, depending on token usage, GPU, and storage needs.

-SLM vs LLM: Which Should You Choose?
+SLM vs LLM: Which should you choose?

 The decision between an SLM and an LLM depends on your use case, budget, deployment environment, and technical expertise.